brucland/RP2040/PIO/stepper_control/README.md

 each opcode may execute several related functions, but ALWAYS in one cycle (including conditional jumps).
 There are four 32-bit registers: x, y, osr, and isr.
 The *pull* opcode grabs a 32-bit value from the CPU output FIFO and loads it into the *osr* register.
-The *mov* command does what you would expect.
+The *mov* command does what you would expect, but can optionally logically invert or bit-reverse on move.
 The *set* opcode loads immediate data.
-In my program it sets i/o pin values.
+In my program it sets i/o pin values directly.
 The *out* opcode always operates on the osr register.
 It shifts out the number of bits you specify iteratively unitl it is empty or you reload osr.
 Much of the function of the program depends on the context that you set up in configuration registers.
+For instance, the *jmp* opcode can be made conditional on a pin value, but only one pin, and that is specified in PIO setup  C code.